matryer/goscript/README.md

 ## Usage

+A Goscript is a string that contains valid Go code that can be executed by Goscript.

-The script string must define a `goscript` function that takes in zero or more arguments, and returns two; a value and an error.
+The script string defines a `goscript` function that takes in zero or more arguments, and returns two; a value and an error.

 You then start the script like this: